pflanze/functional-perl/README.md

 See [examples/csv_to_xml_short](examples/csv_to_xml_short) for the complete script, and the [examples](examples/README.md) page for more.

-The above example shows the use of functions as a "template system".
+The latter example above shows the use of functions as a "template system".

 Note that the example assumes that steps have been taken so that the CSV file doesn't change until the serialization step has completed,